smchughinfo/csharpcolorspaceconverter/readme.md

 * The list of named colors was scraped from Wikipedia around 2013.
 * Not all conversions may appear accurate.
 I'm not sure how it works.
 I just copied the code.
 Something about lighting.
+* If you are looking for a color picker that gives named colors I have one [here](https://github.com/smchughinfo/color).

 **ABOUT**